eric-pierce/Calendar-ICS-Splitter/README.md

 ## Background
 Most cloud based calendars today utilize CalDAV as a sync service, which struggles with importing large ics files (typically larger than 500k to 1MB).

 This python script sorts events for a given large file by year, and breaks it up into < 1MB chunks for import to a cloud service.
+This was tested with a roughly 20MB ICS file spanning > 20 years of events exported from Google Calendar.

 There are several other similar scripts out there, but in testing they all resulted in dropped events.